zignal

 Parameters

-, optional): Interpolation method to use.
-Default isInterpolation.BILINEAR
+angle(float): Rotation angle in radians counter-clockwise.method(Interpolation, optional): Interpolation method to use.
+Default isInterpolation.BILINEAR.

 Examples